prociple/decagon_etl/README.md

-## Setup/Installation Requirements
+## Setup/Installation

-Create the database using the connection string
+Create the (remote or local) database using the connection string
 * database="decagon"
 * user="postgres"
 * password="XXXX"
 * host="localhost"
 * port="5432"

+Run the database.sql

 # Usage
 * Make sure you have python installed (version 3.9 or greater).
 * Install psycopg2 library using pip install psycopg2 if not available by default)

 <h4 align="left">Re-cloning the project from GitHub repo</h4>https://github.com/prociple/decagon_etl.git